danabezar/TFG_24-25/README.md

 PENDING
-- Add comments to every method
+- Finish adding comments
 - Base INT values check in Class, Skill, Unit and UserUnit
+- Change Create method from User, not using the method added in functions.php

 OPTIONAL
 - Turn image uploading process into a method